MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

    * Pathway : metabolic pathways (if specified in the :file:`.netw` file)

 .. note::
    To view the isotopic composition within the IDs, a file is generated in the output directory.
-This file is named after the model with the suffix :file:`_files_combinations.txt.`.
+This file is named as the main model file with the suffix :file:`_files_combinations.txt.`.
 For more details, refer to the :ref:`outputs` section.

 Scoring criteria
 ~~~~~~~~~~~~~~~~~~~~~

 The section below the table allows you to apply criteria and visualize the generated scores.
+This is the key page to **support interpretation and rank the substrates based on the biological question to be addressed**.

 .. image:: _static/scoring_criteria.JPG

 The left-hand side is used to select the criteria and configure their parameters.
 Four general scoring criteria are available:
-   * **Sum of SDs** : calculated the total sum of all SDs (standard deviations) of fluxes for each isotopic composition combination.
+   * **Sum of SDs** : total sum of SDs (standard deviations) of all or a specific fluxes for each label input.
-   * **Number of fluxes with SDs < threshold** : counts the number of fluxes with SDs below a specified threshold in the parameters.
+   * **Number of fluxes with SDs < threshold** : number of fluxes with SDs below a threshold (provided as parameter).
-   * **Number of labeled inputs** : counts the number of labeled inputs for each isotopic composition combination.
+   * **Number of labeled inputs** : number of isotopic forms in label inputs.
-   * **Price** : calculates the total price for each isotopic composition combination.
+   * **Price** : total price for each label input.

-You can apply multiple criteria simultaneously.
-Additionally, mathematical operations (addition, multiplication and division) and weights
-can be assigned to each criterion.
+You can apply criteria individually, or combine them using mathematical operations (addition, multiplication and division, with weights assigned to each criterion).

 The right-hand side displays the generated scores as you select and configure criteria.
 Scores are presented both in a table and as
 a bar plot.

 By default, the bar plot displays all results from the score table.
 To display only specific results on the bar plot, select
 the corresponding rows in the table.
 The bar plot will then update to show only the selected data.
-It is possible to apply a log transformation by selecting the 'Apply a log' checkbox, which applies a base-10 logarithm.
+It is possible to apply a log transformation by selecting the 'Log scale' checkbox, which applies a base-10 logarithm.

 Clicking the “New Score” button creates a new, independent block.
 This allows you to apply different scoring criteria to a separate
-dataset or explore alternative scoring configurations without affecting the existing block.
+dataset or explore alternative scoring configurations without affecting the previous scoring.

 To export the results, click the “Export” button.
 The table, the generated scores table, and the bar plot will be exported in their current state
 to the output directory.